-The process he came up with as a result was described as the ‘central dogma’ of molecular biology.
+As a result, Francis came up with the ‘central dogma’ of molecular biology.
 It outlined how DNA codes for proteins by transferring information from DNA to RNA, which is then ‘read’ in groups of three letters, or triplets, to produce a chain of amino acids that makes up a protein.
-Francis first explained this in 1958 but it was reaffirmed a number of years later in 1970, when it was published in Nature magazine.
+Francis first explained this in 1958 but it wasn’t until 1970 that the theory was reaffirmed and published in Nature magazine.

 In addition to the Nobel Prize he was awarded in 1962, Francis’ honours included the Lasker Award, the Award of Merit from the Gairdner Foundation, and the Prix Charles Leopold Meyer of the French Academy of Sciences.
 He was a member of the US National Academy of Sciences, the Royal Society, the French Academy of Sciences and the Irish Academy.

-In 2004, Francis died, aged 88, of colon cancer.
+Francis died of colon cancer in 2004, aged 88.
 A public memorial to celebrate his life and work was held at the Salk Institute with a number of guest speakers, including James Watson and Sydney Brenner.